Print

 The Manheim Index is increasingly recognized by both financial and economic analysts as the premier indicator of pricing trends in the used vehicle market, but should not be considered indicative or predictive of any individual remarketer’s results.

-Wholesale Used-Vehicle Prices Decrease in the First Half of February
+Wholesale Used-Vehicle Prices Increase in the First Half of April

 January 1997 = 100

-Wholesale used-vehicle prices (on a mix-, mileage-, and seasonally adjusted basis) dropped from January in the first 15 days of February.
-The mid-month Manheim Used Vehicle Value Index fell to 203.3, now showing a decline of 0.2% from the full month of February 2024.
-The seasonal adjustment countered the February non-adjusted price increase.
-The non-adjusted price change in the first half of February rose 1.0% compared to January, and the unadjusted price is up 0.4% year over year.
-The average move for the month of February is an increase of nearly a full percentage point on non-adjusted values, indicating the appreciation observed thus far is lower than normal and the reason for the negative seasonal adjustment.
+Wholesale used-vehicle prices (on a mix-, mileage-, and seasonally adjusted basis) rose sharply from March in the first 15 days of April.
+The mid-month Manheim Used Vehicle Value Index increased to 207.1, showing a rise of 4.3% from the full month of April 2024 with the seasonal adjustment dampening the non-adjusted price increase.
+The non-adjusted price change in the first half of April rose 2.7% compared to March, and the unadjusted price is higher by 3.7% year over year.
+The average move for the full month of April is an increase of 1.3 percentage points on non-adjusted values, indicating the appreciation observed so far in April is quite a bit higher than normal, influenced by the impact of tariffs on new vehicles.

-Over the last two weeks, the Manheim Market Report (MMR) prices in the Three-Year-Old Index increased by an aggregate of 0.1%, which is weaker than increases we have seen over the same weeks in recent years.
-Over the first 15 days of February, MMR Retention, the average difference in price relative to current MMR, averaged 100.1%, indicating that valuation models have moved closer to market prices early in February.
-MMR retention is three-tenths of a point higher compared to the first half of February 2024.
-The average daily sales conversion rate of 59.8% in the first half of the month was almost 2 points higher than last year’s level of 57.9%, and it is above the first half of February 2019 by more than 6 points.
-While early February conversion is above the comparison of early 2019, it’s below 2021 and 2023 levels.
+Over the last two weeks, the Manheim Market Report (MMR) prices in the Three-Year-Old Index increased by an aggregate of 2.5%, demonstrating much stronger appreciation trends than normal, which would be a rise of 0.2% on the long-term average.
+Over the first 15 days of April, MMR Retention, the average difference in price relative to current MMR, averaged 100.6%, indicating that market prices have moved ahead of valuation models early in April.
+MMR retention is 1.3 percentage points higher compared to the first half of April 2024.
+The average daily sales conversion rate of 66.8% in the first half of the month was more than 8 points higher than last year’s level of 55.5%, and it is above the first half of April 2019 by more than 3 points.

-Wholesale supply is up in mid-February.
-Leveraging Manheim sales and inventory data, wholesale supply ended January at an estimated 27 days, down four days from the end of December and flat compared to January 2024, also at 27 days.
-Wholesale supply continues to hold tighter at this time of year, running six days lower than the longer-term levels for this week.
-As of Feb.
-15, wholesale supply was unchanged from the end of January, at 27 days, and was flat versus last year
+Wholesale supply is down in mid-April.
+Leveraging Manheim sales and inventory data, wholesale supply ended March at an estimated 23 days, down three days from the end of February and also down one day compared to March 2024 (at 24 days).
+Wholesale supply continues to hold tighter at this time of year, running roughly three days lower than the longer-term levels for this week.
+As of April 15, wholesale supply had declined one day from the end of March, at 22 days, and was 8% or two days lower versus last year.

-Measures of consumer sentiment show continued weakness in February.
-The initial February reading on Consumer Sentiment from the University of Michigan declined 4.6% to 67.8, which was weaker than expected and left the index down 11.8% year over year.
-Views of current conditions and expectations declined, with current conditions declining the most.
-Expectations for inflation in one year jumped to 4.3% from 3.3%, and expectations for inflation in five years increased slightly to 3.3% from 3.2%.
-Consumers’ views of buying conditions for vehicles declined slightly as views of prices deteriorated, but views of interest rates improved.
-The daily index of consumer sentiment from Morning Consult has declined 0.7% in February through Feb.
-17. It declined 0.1% in January, ending a six-month upward trend.
-The daily index in mid-February was up 9.1% year over year.
-According to AAA, the average price of unleaded gasoline increased by 1.3% to $3.16 per gallon in January and is up 1.9% as of Feb.
-16. Gas prices are down 4% year over year.
+Measures of consumer sentiment show continued weakness in April.
+The initial April reading on Consumer Sentiment from the University of Michigan declined 10.9% to 50.8, which was weaker than expected and was the lowest reading since June 2022.
+The index was down 34.2% year over year.
+Views of both current conditions and expectations declined.
+Expectations for inflation in one year jumped to 6.7% from 5.0%, and expectations for inflation in five years increased to 4.4% from 4.1%.
+Consumers’ views of buying conditions for vehicles declined to the lowest level since September 2022 as views of prices deteriorated, but views of interest rates improved.
+The daily index of consumer sentiment from Morning Consult also shows a decline through April 15.
+The index declined 0.1% in January, another 1.7% in March, and it has declined 1.2% so far in April, leaving the index up only 1.5% year over year.
+The average price of unleaded gasoline has declined 1.0% as of April 15 and is down 13% year over year.